 Digital skills are “a range of abilities to use digital devices, communication applications, and networks to access and manage information.
 They enable people to create and share digital content, communicate and collaborate, and solve problems for effective and creative self-fulfillment in life, learning, work, and social activities at large” (Digital skills critical for jobs and social inclusion, UNESCO.org).

-Aside from the technical know-how needed to operate devices, it also extends to the soft skills needed to effectively communicate, create connections, solve problems and facilitate learning using digital means.
+Aside from the technical know-how needed to operate devices, it extends to the soft skills needed to effectively communicate, create connections, solve problems and facilitate learning using digital means.
 These analytical and collaborative skills contribute to making work not only faster and more efficient but more meaningful as well.
-Having them will make you a sought-after professional in any field.
+Having these skills will make you a sought-after professional in any field.

 8 digital skills in-demand in the workplace: